apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Ticket Registry

+To learn more about this topic, [please review this guide](Configuring-Ticketing-Components.html).

 ### Cleaner

 A cleaner process is scheduled to run in the background to clean up expired and stale tickets.